sumanmukherjee03/practice-and-katas/k8s/CKA/pod.README.md

           value: green
 ```

-There are 3 ways to pass env vars into kubernetes pod spec - key/value pair, config maps, secret keys.
+There are 4 ways to pass env vars into kubernetes pod spec - key/value pair, config maps, secret keys, pre populated values from fields.
-This is the simplest way to pass env vars into a kubernetes pod definition.
+Here we are using two of the simplest way to pass env vars into a kubernetes pod definition.
 ```
 apiVersion: v1
 kind: Pod